faer-rs/faer-rs.github.io/index.markdown

 capabilities of modern computers, and allows tweaking the inner parameters of the various algorithms.

-A high level interface is planned in the future, once the basic building blocks are ready and a suitable API design is stabilized.

 # Community

 Most of the discussion around the library happens on the [Discord][discord] server.